MikhailMS/java-shop-example/README.md

           - [ ] Complete order
           - [ ] Restore order
           - [ ] See all completed orders (client can see only his orders)
+          - [x] See total cost of all completed orders
+          - [x] Sort orders by date, total price
+          - [x] Filter orders by date/total price
           - [x] Search for specific product by name
           - [x] Sort products by name, price
           - [x] Filter products by price, weight
-          - [ ] Sort orders by date, total price
-          - [ ] Filter orders by date/total price
       - [ ] Administrator GUI
           - [x] See all available products
           - [x] See total cost of all products
           - [ ] Add products to inventory
           - [ ] Remove products from inventory
           - [ ] See orders completed by any user
-          - [ ] See total cost of all completed orders
+          - [x] See total cost of all completed orders
+          - [x] Sort orders by date, total price
+          - [x] Filter orders by date/total price
           - [ ] Add user to the system
           - [ ] Delete user from system
           - [x] Search for specific product by name
           - [x] Sort products by name, price
           - [x] Filter products by price, weight
-          - [ ] Sort orders by date, total price
-          - [ ] Filter orders by date/total price

   - [ ] As an optional part, I'd like to write a service, which will keep shop's inventory in sync with DB and completed orders
       - [ ] Once order is completed, service will update inventory in the DB and update local copy of the inventory